PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 ### 3. Papirus Dark

-1. Run script `tools/work/convert-to-dark.sh`, it copies needed icons from `work/Papirus` to `work/Papirus-Dark` and changes its colors.
+1. Run script `tools/work/convert-to-dark.sh`.
+It copies needed icons from `work/Papirus` to `work/Papirus-Dark` and changes its colors.

-    **IMPORTANT:** Only draw icons for Papirus.
+    **IMPORTANT:** You should draw icons for Papirus first.

     ```
     ./convert-to-dark.sh